 - Empty and put away portable pools after every use.

 How many of these steps should you take?
 All of them.
-Every tiny effort towards pool safety puts you one step closer to saving a life.
-The good news is, all of these actions are fairly easy and most importantly will keep you and your family safely enjoying your pool for years to come!
+Every little effort towards pool safety puts you one step closer to saving a life.
+The good news is, all of these actions are relatively easy and most importantly will keep you and your family safely enjoying your pool for years to come!

 You may also like: